Ads keep this website free for you.

 Ontario -6.86% -6.86%

-For BC, the above negative rate is only achieved when the outcome is not affected by the low income tax reduction and the MSP premiums.
-For a single person, there is a low income tax reduction when taxable income is under approximately $31,600 in 2016.
-Full MSP premiums are paid when adjusted net income (single person or couple) is over $30,000.
+For BC, the above negative rate is only achieved when the outcome is not affected by the low income tax reduction.
+For a single person, there is a low income tax reduction when taxable income is under $24,338 for 2024.

 See the tables of marginal tax rates for your province/territory to find your own marginal tax rate for dividends.